ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 In the case of :code:`order` and :code:`subok`, this is because the aspects which these arguments seek to control are simply not controllable when using Ivy.
 :code:`order` controls the low-level memory layout of the stored array.
-Ivy abstracts the backend framework, and therefore also abstracts everything below Ivy's functional API, including the backend array class, the low-level language compiled to, the device etc. Most ML frameworks do not offer per-array control of the memory layout, and so we cannot offer this control at the Ivy API level, nor the frontend API level either.
-This is not a problem, as the memory layout has no bearing at all on the input-output behaviour of the function.
 Similarly, :code:`subok` controls whether or not subclasses of the :code:`numpy.ndarray` should be permitted as inputs to the function.
 Again, this is a very framework-specific argument.
 All ivy functions by default do enable subclasses of the :code:`ivy.Array` to be passed, and the frontend function will be operating with :code:`ivy.Array` instances rather than :code:`numpy.ndarray` instances, and so we omit this argument.
 Again, it has no bearing on input-output behaviour and so this is not a problem when transpiling between frameworks.

+See the section "Unused Arguments" below for more details.

 .. code-block:: python